-They're joyful, they're a summer icon, beloved of bees and a delight for children to grow.
+They're joyful, they're a summer icon and an autumn treat, beloved of bees and a delight for children to grow.

 They're also a great way of giving your chickens a protein boost.